oliverw/miningcore/README.md

 ### API

-MiningCore exposes a simple REST API at http://localhost:4000 (port can be changed by config).
-The primary purpose of the API is to power custom web-frontend for pool.
+MiningCore exposes a simple REST API at http://localhost:4000.
+The primary purpose of the API is to power custom web-frontends for the pool.

 #### /api/pools

 Returns configuration data and current stats for all configured pools.

-Example Response
+Example Response:

 ```javascript
 {